Curated by THEOUTPOST

 Copy Link

-The development of A-SWE aligns with a broader industry trend of increasing AI involvement in software development:
+The development of A-SWE is part of a broader trend of AI integration in software engineering:

 OpenAI CEO Sam Altman and other tech leaders discuss the growing role of AI in coding, predicting a reduced need for software engineers and emphasizing the importance of mastering AI tools.